Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Particle motion decoherence in nanoscience and quantum technologies

+This condition ensures that an observer accessing a single environment fragment can unambiguously identify the system's pointer state.
+Consequently, each environmental fragment independently carries complete and locally accessible classical information about the pointer state.
+The global state exhibits a broadcast structure in which the classical information associated with the system's pointer state is redundantly encoded in multiple, conditionally independent environment fragments.
+As a result, multiple observers can independently infer the system's pointer state by measuring their respective environment fragments without disturbing either the system or one another, and they will necessarily reach the same conclusion.
+Spectrum Broadcast Structure therefore provides a rigorous criterion for objective classical reality.
+Moreover, every SBS state satisfies the redundancy criterion underlying Quantum Darwinism, whereas the converse is not generally true: redundancy of mutual information alone does not guarantee the existence of an SBS.

-\section{Particle motion decoherence in Nanoscience and quantum technologies}
+\section{Particle motion decoherence in nanoscience and quantum technologies}

-Quantum decoherence in particle motion refers to the loss of quantum coherence in the spatial or motional degrees of freedom of a particle due to environmental interactions \cite{Ranaivoson2022b,Manampisoa2025, Jonas2024}.
-At the nanoscale (approximatly between $1nm = 10^{-9}m$ and $100 nm = 10^{-7}m)$, this process fundamentally determines whether particle motion exhibits quantum behavior (superposition, interference) or classical trajectories.
-The distinction between Markovian (memoryless environment) and non-Markovian (memory-retaining environment) decoherence processes is critical for accurately modeling, controlling, and harnessing quantum motion in nanodevices \cite{Zurek2003, Breuer2007, Li2025, Zhang2025}.
+Quantum decoherence in particle motion refers to the loss of quantum coherence in the spatial or motional degrees of freedom of a particle due to environmental interactions \cite{Schlosshauer2004,Zurek2003,Schlosshauer2007,Ranaivoson2022b,Manampisoa2025,Heinrich2021,Ekinci2005,Seoanez2007}.
+At the nanoscale (approximately between $1\, nm = 10^{-9}\, m$ and $100\, nm = 10^{-7}\, m$), this process fundamentally determines whether particle motion exhibits quantum behavior (superposition, interference) or classical trajectories.
+The distinction between Markovian (memoryless environment) and non‑Markovian (memory‑retaining environment) decoherence processes is critical for accurately modeling, controlling, and harnessing quantum motion in nanodevices \cite{Breuer2009,deVega2017,Breuer2016,Malekakhlagh2016,Lacroix2024,Brandner2025,Odeh2025,Schafer2024,Khan2025}.